orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 also result in justifiable mistrust amongst the users of their DeFi products, as it is often their assets which are put at risk by these design decisions.

-### Heartbeat & on-demand feeds vs heartbeat feeds only
+### Heartbeat & on-demand feeds vs Heartbeat feeds only

 The number of potential use cases for oracle feeds are numerous, and they are increasing every day as developers create exciting new products, and as